 We bought a run-down two-family house.

 In his off time, Jared was getting excel spreadsheets down to a science.
-With the click of a button he could run any residential multi-family scenario, and taught me all about ROI; stay tuned for that post!
+With the click of a button he could run any residential multi-family scenario, and taught me all about real estate investing.
 Meanwhile, I channeled a part of me I hadn’t really appreciated before.
 Growing up, my mom was an interior decorator (street cred: she designed Michael Bolton’s house, and got an autograph from him in the process.. she would have been a fan of his Lonely Island collaboration).
 During my second year of PA school, she passed away, and a small hole was left in that wake.
 When we started drawing up designs and planning layouts for the house, I felt connected to her again.
 I felt like I was doing something she would be a part of.
 So, listening to our gut, we bought the house with a first-time-home-buyer loan, and got to work.

 And there she is!
 Originally built in 1880, your standard boxy New England colonial with a huge central *crumbling* fire place and old-school timber framing.
-Look at that cool yellow storm door and brass fixture!
+Top it off with a broken yellow storm door and dull brass light fixture!
 What wasn’t standard, was a back addition that had been added on at some point during its 130+ year history.
 We moved into the un-renovated front unit with our dog Jake (who you can see above, staring down a squirrel).
 We tolerated the weird carpet, lack of insulation, salmon pink walls, and creepy basement — while taking a hammer to the back unit.
 Within a few months, we had our first tenants, and never looked back.

 So began our obsession with home renovation and restoration.
 I assure you, we are not a general contractor/interior decorator couple.
 We are just learning as we go, hoping we get it right, working together on all aspects of this little venture.
 Demolition, finance, decor – it’s all sweat equity.